MGunlogson/CuckooFilter4J/README.md

 Benchmark Results
 ------------------------------
 Preliminary tests show that this implementation is about 30% slower than Guava's Bloom filters.
+Keep in mind that Bloom filters use more space and do not allow deletions.
+For many applications a 30% performance difference is well worth the tradeoffs.
 See the benchmark folder for details.
 Multithreading is in the works-- which should make this library several times faster than Guava's Bloom in most practical circumstances.